rctcwyvrn/CTF-Writeups/cryptopals/README.md

 Going left == parity is even, which decreases our upper bound by n/(2 ** i) Going right == parity is odd, which increases our lower bound by n/(2 ** i)

-Check for multiplying by 8.
-L = n/2, U = 3n/4
+Sanity check: Check case for multiplying by 8 when L = n/2, U = 3n/4
-after multiplying, L = 4n, U = 6n, so it either wrapped 5 times or 4 tims
+after multiplying, L = 4n, U = 6n, so it either wrapped 5 times or 4 times
-if parity is even, then it wrapped an even number of times, so to less than 5 times, so the upper bound is decreased to 5n/8 if parity is odd, then it wrapped around an odd number of times, to at least 5 times, so the lower bound is increased to 5n/8
+if parity is even, then it wrapped an even number of times, so to less than 5 times, so the upper bound is decreased to 5n/8 if parity is odd, then it wrapped around an odd number of times, to at least 5 times, so the lower bound is increased to 5n/8 Diff in both cases was n/8
 ```